arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Using Portenta X8 with Linux
 <br></br>

-To use the Portenta Hat Carrier with the Portenta X8, you will have to align the High-Density connectors along with USB-C® port.
+To use the Portenta Hat Carrier with the Portenta X8, you will have to align the High-Density connectors along with the USB-C® port.
 The following diagram shows how the board stacks on the carrier.

 ![Portenta Hat Carrier with X8](assets/portentaHATcarrier_x8.png)